 , Welcome to the Canadian Portfolios section.

-Each portfolio has been built based on extensive research and will be updated monthly.
-You can register to as many as portfolio as you want and you will receive the updates directly in your mailbox.
+Each portfolio has been built based on extensive research and will be updated quarterly.
+You will receive any trades as well as the updated portfolio booklet directly in your mailbox (included in your Friday newsletter).

-Please note that each portfolio may include US stocks.
-The Canadian market is not diversified enough to meet dividend growth investing requirements.
+Please note that each portfolio may include US stocks, except for the 100% Canadian one.
+Adding some US stocks allow us to get a better diversification and meet our dividend growth investing requirements.
 Click on the portfolio you want to follow.

-This is an entry-level size portfolio for beginner investors and / or retirees.
-The 25K portfolio shows about 10 positions in different sector.
+This is an entry-level size portfolio for beginner investors and/or retirees.
+The 25K portfolio shows about 10 positions in different sectors.
 This is a great starting point for your investing journey, but you will need to add more companies to your portfolio going forward

-Congratulations on reaching the six figure mark for your portfolio!
-This is where each investment decision gets interesting, but also have an important impact on your retirement plan.
-From now on, a few percentages up or down will mean thousands of dollar moving.
+Congratulations on reaching the six-figure mark for your portfolio!
+This is where each investment decision gets interesting but also has an important impact on your retirement plan.
+From now on, a few percentages up or down will mean thousands of dollars moving.
 An equally weighted portfolio (e.g. invest about the same amount in each company) diversified across all sectors will prevent strong fluctuations.

 This is our biggest portfolio.
 It can be used for all portfolios over 500K.
 We decided not to create a growth or conservative but rather a complete 500K portfolio.
 In order to make sure we cover both growth and revenue part of a portfolio of that size, we added a few ETFs generating revenues.
 You can then increase the portion in ETFs if you wish a more conservative portfolio or simply ignore the last few lines and concentrate on the stocks if you seek more growth than revenues.